-If you or a loved one are arrested for impaired driving, it's a good idea to consult with an experienced DUI DWI lawyer.
+If you're arrested for impaired driving, it's a good idea to consult with an experienced DUI/DWI lawyer.
 A skilled attorney who specializes in defending drunk driving charges will evaluate all the evidence, including the legality of a DUI checkpoint, to ensure that your legal rights are protected.
-To learn more, it's in your best interests to contact an attorney in your jurisdiction for a free evaluation of your DUI case.